 Alongside these tasks pupils are encouraged to be proactive in their independent learning.
 Religious topics are regularly debated in the media and pupils should look to read and discuss these articles with friends and family.

-At KS3 the department runs trips to places of worship linked to the curriculum, currently offering a Year 7 trip to West London Synagogue and a Year 8 trip to Jalaram Mandir.
+At KS3, the department runs trips to places of worship linked to the curriculum, currently offering a Year 7 trip to West London Synagogue and a Year 8 trip to Jalaram Mandir.
 These trips will extend the pupils’ learning beyond the classroom and allow them to see the relevance of their studies in the wider world.
+Homework projects also provide an opportunity for students to go above and beyond to stretch themselves beyond the curriculum.